open-covid-19/data/src/README.md

 the `DataPipeline` implementation.

 ### Pipeline Chain
-A `PipelineChain` object wraps a list of individual `Pipelines`.
+A `PipelineChain` object wraps a list of individual `Pipelines` and is defined in a `config.yaml` file.
 Each pipeline is executed in order and the output is combined into a single data table.
 When values for the same `key` (or, if present, `date`-`key` pair) overlap, the value present in the last pipeline in the list is chosen.
 For example, if `pipeline1` outputs `{key: AA, value: 1}` and `pipeline2` outputs `{key: AA, value: 2}`, then the combined output will be `{key: AA, value: 2}` -- assuming that `pipeline2` has a higher index than `pipeline1` in the list.
 For this reason, you should order your pipelines from less trustworthy to more trustworthy, so the less trustworthy values can be overwritten if more trusted data is available.

 `PipelineChain` objects define the schema of the output table.
 Individual `Pipeline` objects that are part of the schema may output some or all columns defined in the schema, but columns not in the